Terrace houses in Australia: Federation Filigree

 In the Federation Era, the style remained essentially the same; Filigree-style terrace rows were still characterised by a filigree'd verandah screen that stood proud of the building and dominated the facade.
 What changed was the materials.
-The facades of Victorian-Era terraces varied: they could be unrendered face-brick or they could be rendered and painted in a myriad of colours; the bricks could be pale blonde, or hawthorn blacks, or any manner of polychrome arrangement.
-In contrast, one of the defining characteristics of Federation architecture is its affection for an unrendered, red brick facade.
+The facades of Victorian-Era terraces varied but in contrast, one of the defining characteristics of Federation architecture is the prevalence of the unrendered, red brick facade.
 This was driven by a historicist interest in the architecture of the Queen Anne period, a kind of reactionary homage to an imagined England of the past.
 In red brick, the Federation Era had found its staple ingredient, spreading it on every external-facing wall, from train stations to substations, from mansions to terrace houses.

 The most marked and relevant change in the Filigree Style was to the filigree itself.
 While cast iron was predominant, a variety of materials had always been used as verandah ornamentation, including wrought iron and timber.
 In the Federation Era, cast iron was eclipsed by timber, which became the dominant filigree component.
 A reactionary dismay at the standardised, industrial nature of the Victorian Era had led to a demand for novel, naturalised materials such as timber and wrought iron.
 Timber had a natural feeling to its usage, but in truth it was just as manufactured as cast ironwork.
 Advancements in technology lead to steam-powered and, later, electricity-powered machines such as bandsaws, jigsaws, and lathes.
 Suddenly, timber could be carved, fretted, and turned, quickly and cheaply, and vast quantities of timber verandah ornamentation became available to the mass market.
 Wrought iron, worked by hand and containing the all the individual quirks of a crafted commodity, was perhaps the truer expression of this desire for natural forms.
 Eastbourne House and terraces, East Melbourne (1906), likely designed by Robert Haddon in a florid, personal interpretation of a Federation Art Nouveau-Filigree style, uses wrought iron to smash apart established understanding of lacework balcony norms, drawing the balustrade out and down in a tendril to link up with the frieze beneath it.